pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 `RetryOnUpdateConflict` field in the Stack.

 > Note: This is only recommended if you are sure that the stack updates are idempotent, and if you are willing to accept retry loops until
 > all spawned retries succeed.
-This will also create a more populated, and randomized activity timeline for the stack in the Pulumi Service.
+This will also create a more populated, and randomized activity timeline for the stack in the Pulumi Cloud.

 Check out [troubleshooting](https://github.com/pulumi/pulumi-kubernetes-operator/blob/master/docs/troubleshooting.md) for more details, look at [known issues](https://github.com/pulumi/pulumi-kubernetes-operator/issues/) or open a [new issue](https://github.com/pulumi/pulumi-kubernetes-operator/issues/new) in GitHub.